HyperMono: A Monotonicity-aware Approach to Hyper-Relational Knowledge Representation

-\vic{To address \textbf{RQ5}, we analyze \textsc{HyperMono}'s complexity on the WD50K, WikiPeople, and JF17K datasets from two perspectives: time complexity and space complexity.
+\hypertarget{complexity_analysis}{} {To address \textbf{RQ4}, we conduct a complexity analysis of HyperMono and HyperFormer (the best performing baseline in most cases) across the WD50K, WikiPeople, and JF17K datasets from the following five perspectives: a) \textit{time complexity}, which is measured by the number of floating-point operations (\#FLOPs) required during training phase; b) \textit{space complexity}, which refers to the amount of a model's parameters (\#Params); c) \textit{model training time} (\#TrainTime), measured in hours (\textit{h}); d) \textit{inference time per sample} (\#InferTime), measured in milliseconds (\textit{ms}); e) \textit{GPU memory consumption} (\#GPU), measured in gigabytes (G).
+All the aforementioned metrics are desired to be as minimal as possible, as lower values indicate reduced resource expenditure and greater efficiency.
 The corresponding results are shown in Table~\ref{table_flops_and_params}.
-The time complexity is measured by the number of floating-point operations (\#FLOPs) required during training phase, while the space complexity refers to the amount of a model's parameters (\#Params).
-The larger the values of \#FLOPs and \#Params are, the more computing power and higher memory usage are required during the training process.
-We observe that compared with HyperFormer, \textsc{HyperMono} requires less time and space overhead in each dataset.
-Specifically, on the WD50K dataset, \textsc{HyperMono} only requires nearly half the \#FLOPs and one-sixth the \#Params of HyperFormer, which demonstrates that \textsc{HyperMono} is more efficient and can achieve better results while occupying less time and space.}
+We can observe that HyperMono requires significantly less overhead, specifically, on the WD50K dataset, \texttt{HyperMono} only requires nearly half the \#FLOPs and one-sixth the \#Params of HyperFormer, which demonstrates that \texttt{HyperMono} is more efficient and can achieve better results while occupying less time and space, a similar trend is observed in \#TrainTime, \#InferTime, and \#GPU.}